phoebefrances/AccessU-frontend/frontend/Docs/Dev_log.md

 ### **02/08 | Kendall & Philip | Clean up the header**

 1. get the header to the appropriate height DONE
 2. Render and style the filter-by-rating component (separate button? part of searchbar?)
+DONE
-3. Render logo
+3. Render logo DONE
-4. Center the logo, searchbar and rating button.
+4. Center the logo & searchbar and.
+   a.
+Get the searchbar and logo to have the size we want
+   b.
+Get the searchbar and logo to be positioned where we want (logo on the left, searchbar in the middle)
-5. Get rid of ghost div in the header
+5. Get rid of ghost div in the header DONE
-6. Fix the overlap of List
+6. Fix the overlap of List DONE
-7. Fix the overlap with map

-8. Give the logo desired behaviour (yeets the user to the landing page)
+7. Give the logo desired behaviour (yeets the user to the landing page)

 # Standards